joshuabell/joshs-claude-code-stats-dashboard/README.md

 ### Dashboard shows no data

 1. Check that `data/stats.json` and `data/days.json` exist
-2. Run `npm run upload` to generate them
+2. Run `npm run stats` to generate them
 3. Commit and push the files
 4. Wait ~1 minute for GitHub Pages to deploy